nish-box/OaklandBudgetJ296Final/README.md

 Of the significant expenses vs revenue this year, I notice a similar pattern from last year.
 There are four departments that do not bring in any or much revenue but who do spend a lot of government funding.
 These departments are Police (17.83% of the budget used), Fire (10.51% of the budget used), Oakland Public Library (2.41% of the budget used), and Information Technology (2.05% of the budget used).
 Of these three departments, only the Police force is spending much more than it is actually generating revenue for the city.
 This is a big disparity, again.

 This time, in fact, the police force has more than a 1% increase in their expenses.
 So does the fire department.

+## PART 02: The Story – Why are Oaklanders Calling for A People's Budget?